Remote Support Tool Frequently Asked Questions

 No. You will always have control over who you invite to help you in a remote session.
 Furthermore, only designated IT support staff have access to install the Representative Console on their systems in order to provide remote support.
-Once the support session has completed, you can close the chat window, which will automatically end the session and uninstall the Remote Support software from your device.
+Once the support session has completed, you can close the chat window, which will automatically end the session and uninstall the remote support software from your device.

-Can I save the session key for later use or keep remote support on my computer?
+Can I save the session key for later use or keep Remote Support on my computer?

 Normally, the Session Key only lasts for the duration of the remote support session.
 This is a security feature.
 Remote Support does have other features that allow client installation - most notably, a "HelpMe Button" and "Jump Client."
-As Remote Support gains momentum, Information Technology will install "HelpMe" buttons and "Jump Clients" to handle special computer environments, such as class labs and computer locations that can be centrally managed.
+As Remote Support gains momentum, Information Technology may install "HelpMe" buttons and "Jump Clients" to handle special computer environments, such as class labs and computer locations that can be centrally managed.